-- 33. Once filed, the Process Narrative was disseminated to all IAFD Detectives/Investigators and EFIT Investigators.
-In addition, the EFIT Executive Team conducted a class as to how the Detectives/Investigators would be evaluated by EFIT.
-The entire IAFD attended the class.
-This document establishes specific timelines and procedures to be followed for every Level 2 and Level 3 UOF investigation. - 34.
+- 34. Once filed, the Process Narrative was disseminated to all IAFD Detectives/Investigators and EFIT Investigators.
+During this reporting period IAFD achieved a 98.84% rating in complying with the Process Narrative (See Paras.
+67, 80-90 below). - 35.
 Cases that are fully investigated by IAFD/EFIT are reviewed by the EFIT Team Supervisor, and forwarded to the IAFD Sergeant for their review.
 The IAFD Sergeant determines if the force is within APD policy and forwards it for an IAFD Command review.
-It is after the Command level review that the EFIT Executive Team reviews the UOF determination and recommends closing a case when appropriate. - 35.
+It is after the Command level review that the EFIT Executive Team reviews the UOF determination and recommends closing a case when appropriate. - 36.
 Provisions were written into the Amended Stipulated Order should EFIT need to assume full responsibility of an investigation or disagree with IAFD's investigative findings.
-In the fifth reporting period EFIT did not assumed any UOF investigation, pursuant to Paragraph 23(b) of the Amended Stipulated Order. - 36.
-EFIT continues to recommend increased supervision going forward.
-Commander Norris requested a revision of the 5 squads of detectives/investigators to 6 squad overseen by an additional Sergeant and operational Lieutenant to assist in the span of control, EFIT is in support of this request.
-(See Paras.
-122-123 below).
+In this reporting period EFIT did not assumed any UOF investigation, pursuant to Paragraph 23(b) of the Amended Stipulated Order, and it should be noted that EFIT has not assumed an investigation since August 2022. - 37.
+Finally, the Process Narrative also outlines the protocol IAFD and EFIT must take if a UOF might subject an APD Officer to criminal liability.
+(Doc.
+862 at Para.
+18.)
+EFIT/IAFD made 5 such referrals as a result of the type of force utilized since EFIT's inception.
+While MATF will investigate these matters for criminal liability, IAFD/EFIT will continue the UOF investigation and IAFD will review the case for any misconduct by the Officers.21 EFIT made one referral to MATF during this quarter related to a backlog UOF investigation; however, on January 26, 2023, a declination letter was issued by the District Attorney stating that the statute of limitations for aggravated battery passed.
+(See Para.
+131 below).